 objects, because most web cameras have exposure times only in the fractions of

 a second.
 But the moon and planets are definitely within reach with such a

 device.
 Add an old laptop to run the camera when in use, a copy of Registax for processing avi files

 or snapshots, and you'll be in business.

 Celestron NexImage.
-The NexImage, now replace by the Orion StarShoot Solar System Color Imaging Camera IV,
+The NexImage, now replaced by the Orion StarShoot Solar System Color Imaging Camera IV,

 comes packaged with a recent version of